nerdbeere/awesome-anet-a2/README.md

 # Awesome Anet A2
- A list of useful resources for the Anet A2 3d Printer
+ A list of useful resources for the Anet A2 3d Printer which I primarly write for myself so I don't forget these things.

  ## Upgrade Parts
  - **[Adjustable Belt Tensioner](https://www.thingiverse.com/thing:1780636)**